pillaites/.github/profile/README.md

 ## 🔮🧟 Upcoming Projects (a.k.a.
 Digital Doomsday Devices)

-### 1. "FacePlant" - The Social Media Platform 📱☠️
+### 1. "Pillaites" - The Social Media Platform 📱☠️

 Because what the world needs is another place for students to watch their social lives disintegrate in real-time.
 Features include: